Cody-Le/Stegnography-SSRL/README.txt

 This is the submission for the take home project for the SSRL application from Loc Le.
 ## General
 The program contains two parts: encoding and decoding.
 Encoding take in a message and an image directory.
-It then encode the message in the 8 4 extended hamming code format and stores in at the end of the image from the image directory.
-Decoding reads any potential message from the image encoded and stored in the same way and output it out.
+It then encode the message in an extended hamming(8,4) code format and stores in at the end of the image from the image directory.
+Decoding reads any potential stored and encoded message in the same format from the imaage and output it out.

 ## Dependencies
 The program is compiled with gcc 6.3.0.